samuelebortolotti/neural-prnu-extractor/README.rst

 training and validation datasets by passing *--trainset_dir* and *--valset_dir*\ , respectively.

-Image datasets are not provided with this code, but the following can be downloaded from:
+This code does not include image datasets, however the following may be obtained from:
 `Vision Dataset <https://lesc.dinfo.unifi.it/VISION/>`_

 **NOTES**

 * To prepare a grayscale dataset: ``python prepare_patches.py --gray``
 * *--max_number_patches* can be used to set the maximum number of patches